Combat arms

 Combat arms (or fighting arms in non-American parlance) are troops within national armed forces who participate in direct tactical ground combat.
 In general, they are units that carry or employ weapons, such as infantry, cavalry, and artillery units.
 The use of multiple combat arms in mutually supporting ways is known as combined arms.
-In some armies, notably the British Army, artillery and combat engineer units are categorized as combat support, while in others, such as the U.S. Army and Canadian Army, they are considered part of the combat arms.
+In some armies, notably the British Army and Canadian Army, artillery and combat engineer units are categorized as combat support, while in others, such as the U.S. Army, they are considered part of the combat arms.
 Armored troops constitute a combat arm in name, although many have histories derived from cavalry units.

 Artillery is included as a combat arm primarily based on the history of employing cannons in close combat, and later in the anti-tank role until the advent of anti-tank guided missiles.
 The inclusion of special forces in some armed forces as a separate combat arm is often doctrinal because the troops of special forces units are essentially specialized infantry, often with historical links to ordinary light infantry units.